 Sweden’s land registry, Lantmateriet, has officially begun to implement a private blockchain network in the sale of land and property.
 In April, Ubitquity, which is the infrastructure provider for Bitcoin, helped the Brazilian government establish a public system for their land records bureaus.

 While we are moving further away from paper documents and fiat currencies, it will still be some time before blockchain technology will be implemented by mortgage and title professionals in the United States.
-Advancements to increase the data storage of the blocks, decrease the verification time, and regulations to mitigate risk will make systems like Bitcoin and Ethereum a valuable tool in real estate transaction of the future.
-Be sure to check out the session Notable: How New Tech Creates New Risk for more insights on how new technology will impact your business practices.
+Advancements to increase the data storage of the blocks, decrease the verification time, and regulations to mitigate risk will make systems like Bitcoin and Ethereum a valuable tool in real estate transactions of the future.